DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite/docs/codegen/instruction.md

 }
 ```

-As such, these nodes spawn two `VAR_DECLs` &mdash; local variables for the final[^transitive-transforms] transformed type &mdash; and wrap them in a pair of `decl_descriptors`.
+As such, these nodes spawn two `VAR_DECLs` &mdash; local variables for the final[^transitive-transforms] transformed type; one for the to-be-generated "read" function, and one for the "save" function &mdash; and wrap them in a pair of `decl_descriptors`.
 These nodes also contain child instructions, which direct codegen to serialize the transformed object or nested fields thereof.

 [^transitive-transforms]:

     Transforms may apply transitively.
 For example, a `FIELD_DECL` may ask to be transformed to type `T`, and type `T` itself may ask to be transformed to type `U`, such that the type that acutally ends up in the bitstream is the serializd form of a `U` instance.

     The generated code will need local variables for each type we transform through, i.e. `T __transformed_intermediate` and `U __transformed_value`.
 However, we only pre-generate the latter &mdash; that is, the node itself only pre-creates variables for the final transformed type &mdash; because those are what member accesses by child nodes would need be relative to; those are the variables that `value_path`s in child nodes would need a way to refer to.

+Note that the `transform` node represents only the transformation itself, not serialization of the transformed value (or any members thereof).
+There should always be at least one child instruction.
+For example, if the transformed type is a struct, and the entire struct fits in a given sector, then there should be a child `single` node that serializes `__transformed_value`.

 ### `union_switch` and `union_case`